 - Adults will encourage children to maintain a distance between one another whilst inside and reduce the amount of time that they are in face-to-face contact with one another.
 Where circumstances allow, adults are to try to distance from children and one another. - Children with additional needs will continue to receive as much support as normal but adults are to be extra vigilant and mindful of their face-to-face time with the children and reduce this where possible. - Classrooms have been adapted to support distancing where possible.
-If tables are used, they will, where possible, be organised so that children can face the front and children will sit side-by-side, not facing one another nor side on.
-However, this will not be possible in Beech class and Willow class particularly if we are to continue to offer access to continuous provision e.g. child initiated activities.
-Rowan will also be arranged in grouped tables.
-All staff have been asked to consider the safest layout of their classroom whilst still enabling them to provide age appropriate provision. - Staff will try to ensure that their classrooms only contain resources that they use for teaching and learning.
+If tables are used, they will, where possible, be organised so that children sit in small consistent groups and children will sit side-by-side.
+This approach will ensure that we can continue to offer access to continuous provision e.g. child initiated activities, when needed, support children's learning effectively in the primary classroom and ensure staff can safely support children whilst being able to move easily and safely around the classroom.
+All staff have been asked to consider the safest layout of their classroom whilst still enabling them to provide age appropriate provision and support. - Staff will try to ensure that their classrooms only contain resources that they use for teaching and learning.
 Unnecessary soft toys and soft furnishings will not be returned to the classrooms until safe to do so.